mateusjatenee/mateusjatenee.github.io/_posts/2016-04-02-indiana-jones-and-eloquents-forgotten-methods.md

 There are some well-known Eloquent methods that everyone uses: `find`, `findOrFail`, `create`, etc. What many people don't know is that there are so many more methods we don't usually use.
 I'll talk about some of them here and how they can help you.

-For better understanding, we're going to work with a imaginary table called `posts` that has the following columns: `INT id`, `VARCHAR title`, `TEXT content` and the usual `created_at` and `updated_at`.
-I made a GitHub Repo so you can see the code.
+For better understanding, we're going to work with a imaginary table called `posts` that has the following columns: `INT id`, `VARCHAR title`, `TEXT content` and the usual `created_at` and `updated_at`. [https://github.com/mateusjatenee/indiana-jones-and-eloquents-forgotten-methods/](I made a GitHub Repo so you can see the code).
 I also created a database seeder so we have 100 records to work with.

 ## findMany